Decoupling Dynamical Richness from Representation Learning: Towards Practical Measurement: Accuracy of approximation methods

 \subsection{Error in projection measures}

 We now discuss the error in the projection measures like $\Pi^*$.
-The projection measure (\cref{eq:tea}) consists of the sum of squares of inner products between eigenfunctions and function of interest (target or expressed).
-The Riemann sum over the \textbf{test} set approximates the inner product -- similar to how test loss approximates generalization loss.
+The projection measure (\cref{eq:Pfk}) consists of the sum of squares of inner products between eigenfunctions and function of interest (target or expressed).
+The Riemann sum over the \textbf{test set} $S_{te}$ approximates the inner product -- similar to how test loss approximates generalization loss.

 Using the Riemann sum, we can measure the correlation between spanned spaces (\cref{eq:Pfk}).
-Using the vector representation of eigenfunction in the test set $e^{approx}_i(X_{test}) \in \mathbb{R}^{n_{test}}$ and the vector representation of function of interest $f_i(X_{test})$, we can approximate \cref{eq:Pfk} as
+Using the vector representation of eigenfunction in the test set $e^{approx}_i(X_{test}) \in \mathbb{R}^{n_{test}}$ and the vector representation of function of interest $f_i(X_{test})$, we can approximate the quantities of \cref{eq:Pfk} as

 where $x^{(j)}$ are iterated over the test set.
 If the rows of $E \in \mathbb{R}^{p \times n_{test}}$ and $F \in \mathbb{R}^{C \times n_{test}}$ are orthogonal, then \cref{eq:approx_proj_1} is smaller than equal to $1$: consistent with the definition of \cref{eq:Pfk}.